-Prince Harry’s Shocking Pick For Baby’s Godfather Per ‘Radar Online’
+Prince Harry’s Shocking Pick For Baby’s Godfather, Per ‘Radar Online’

 — Kensington Palace (@KensingtonRoyal) February 8, 2019

-The couple is visiting Morocco to “highlight the vital roles that girls’ education and youth empowerment are playing in, and shaping, modern Morocco” said a spokesperson from the couple’s official Kensington Palace office to People Magazine.
+The couple is visiting Morocco to “highlight the vital roles that girls’ education and youth empowerment are playing in, and shaping, modern Morocco,” said a spokesperson from the couple’s official Kensington Palace office to People Magazine.

 Markle Meghan confirmed during a royal walkabout in January of this year that she was due to give birth in April, a month after her overseas trip.
 She also revealed that she did not know the sex of her and Prince Harry’s first child together.